 This help page is for version 7.1.
-The latest available help is for version 8.0.
+The latest available help is for version 8.5.

 To configure this action, give the target SMTP email address.
 You can add multiple email addresses (comma separate them) for

 E-mail alerts are always sent from the Central Monitoring Service.
 In the case where a monitor running on a remote Satellite detects an issue and runs an

 There are two ways to send a message: Direct, or via a standard SMTP server.